elliotwutingfeng/NUSCSMODS/_posts/CS2107/2020-09-17-cs2107-lecture-6-pki-channel-security.md

 Role of certificate(No required directory sever):
 - CA binds an entity with his public key prior to verfication point
-- User can obtain the dev;s PK can verifies its authenticity without a connection to the CA
+- User can obtain the dev's PK can verifies its authenticity without a connection to the CA
 - BUT: THere is still a need to check that the cert has not been revoked
 	- OCSP responder (Online CRL distribution points)